zeditor01/cdc_examples/README.md

 * 15 documents that illustrate a range of tasks from installation through to operations and monitoring
 * suppliemented with code samples for some of the  tasks.

-Database replication is widely used by organisations to maintain copies of operational data on systems other than the primary source database.

-Twenty years ago the most common use case was to maintain a reporting environment supporting data analytics in a dedicated reporting environment.
-The justications for the effort and cost of replicating the data would include (a) protecting the operational service levels of the critical transaction systems and
-(b) making use of hardware which was optimised for analytics.

-Nowadays the primary use case is to support digital integration hubs that serve data requests via Cloud APIs.
-As Enterprises seize upon the benefits of cloud computing, they are compiling sets of APIs that are required support their Cloud applications.
-These business-focussed APIs do not care about the boundaries that exist between siloed operational systemsby the business.
-Digital Integration Hubs are designed to curate API-Ready data from a range of heterogeneous source systems, and they need maintain the currency of the curated data by consuming streams of change data from the source systems.

-The focus of the worked examples in this publication are for mainframe databases such Db2 z/OS, IMS and VSAM.
-IBM InfoSphere CDC can capture changes from these source systems and publish them to targets such as Kafka, Db2 and Oracle, for consumption by Digital Integration Hubs.

-Code samples for the demo application used in this Redpaper can be downloaded at [code sample](https://github.com/zeditor01/cdc_examples/tree/main/code%20sample).

 <p align="center">
   <img alt="CDC and DIH" src="images/cdc/zdim.png">
 </p>